czimm79/MuControl/README.md

 - Version Complete!
 Contains full read/write/control functionality with non-customizable keybinds.

 **Version 1.0**
-- Enable a .ini file in which the following properties can be changed:
+- **DONE** Enable a .ini file in which the following properties can be changed:
     - Read/Write buffer constants
     - NI device names
+- Add a calibration mode
 - Add in controller capabilities for plug and play controller
 - Add in a QLabel widget that shows the current keybinds and a tip that the keybinds only work when the figure is the last thing that has been clicked!